Rising social tensions test Tunisia's new democracy

-METLAOUI, Tunisia (Reuters) - Little stirs at mid-morning in the Tunisian town of Metlaoui; few shops are open and the local phosphate mine lies idle, blockaded by unemployed young men demanding the government fulfill the economic promises of their country’s revolution.
+METLAOUI, Tunisia, May 12 (Reuters) - Little stirs at mid-morning in the Tunisian town of Metlaoui; few shops are open and the local phosphate mine lies idle, blockaded by unemployed young men demanding the government fulfill the economic promises of their country’s revolution.

 Dozens of protest tents are pitched across the rural town with placards calling for “Dignity” and “Work”.
 One ironic sign advertises: “We buy and sell University Diplomas” in a nod to desperation even among many graduates, four years after the revolution that has brought democracy but few jobs.